Gauge and diffeomorphism invariance from quantum information principles: Recovering gauge invariance from MaxEnt and minimum magic

 MaxEnt is also achieved for initial $RR$ for $k=3$ and $\theta_{COM}=\pi/2$, as shown in Fig.\ref{fig:concurrencek} right.
 For $k>3$, we further confirm that there always exists a $\theta_{COM}$ that achieves MaxEnt.
 As happened with gluons, when entanglement is maximal in $RR$, it is not minimal, i.e. zero, for $RL$.

 In conclusion, Nature chooses an extremal solution, i.e. if MaxEnt is generated in opposite polarizations, it has to be zero for the same polarization scheme.

-Let's analyze the amount of magic that can be generated as a function of $k$.
+Let's analyze the amount of magic-state resources that can be generated as a function of $k$.
+We restrict our initial analysis to the second order SRE, $M_{2}$.
 We obtain a quartic polynomial profile of $M_{2}$ as a function of $\theta_{COM}$ with the intermediate minimum centered in different $\theta_{COM}$ values depending on $k$ and with different heights.
 Fig.\ref{fig:magictheta} shows that dependence for gluons and gravitons with initial $RL$ and $RR$ polarizations.
 For gluons, the result depends on the color, in particular, it depends on $F_1= f^{aa'c}f^{bb'c}$, $F_2= f^{ab'c}f^{ba'c}$ and $F_{3}=f^{abc}f^{a'b'c}$ coefficients, except the gauge-invariant solution $k=1$.
 Since there exist up to six different $F_{1}-F_{2}-F_{3}$ configurations, we plot the median and a shade between the maximum and minimum values.
 Notice, however, that the gauge-invariant solution $k=1$ is the only one that $M_{2}$ does not depend on the color, following a color universality similar to the one found for MaxEnt \cite{nunez2025universality}.